 From 2005 to 2006, Mr. Millard wrote a regular column in the New York Post.
 He has appeared numerous times on CNBC and other media outlets.

 Mr. Millard holds a B.A.
-Honors Degree, cum laude and Phi Beta Kappa, from Holy Cross College, where he received the Presidential Service Award, and a J.D. from Columbia Law School, where he was ranked each year as a Harlan Fiske Stone Scholar.
+Honors Degree, cum laude and Phi Beta Kappa, from Holy Cross College, where he received the Presidential Service Award, and a J.D. from Columbia Law School, where he was a Harlan Fiske Stone Scholar.